bryal/Helion/README.md

 * `Frame Grabber`: **REQUIRED**. `Width` and `Height` decides to what resolution frame is resized when analyzing colors, smaller is faster.
 If either is 0, use native resolution. `Interval` decides frame limit.
 1/interval = FPS.
 20ms (50fps) is good default.

+* `Smoothing`: Nothing yet!

+* `Colors`: Color transformations.
+Works: multiple transformations, custom led indices, Gamma, and Whitelvl.

+There are no plans to add support for anything under the `External` tab.
+That stuff is really just for Raspberry Pis with XBMC and stuff.

 # Building
 Dependencies:
 ```